WHAT TO DO IN ONE DAY IN COLMAR

 While I am always a fan of getting lost and just seeing where I will end up, I also try to find out about certain places/houses/attractions so that I do not miss out on the highlights (believe me, that has happened to me, and now, I try to have at least a basic “get lost” itinerary).

-You can get a free Colmar map either at the hotel or the tourism office and walk the route that is outlined.
+You can get a free Colmar map either at the hotel or the tourism office and walk the outlined route.
 There are also signs for main tourist attractions, so you will find them by just following the signs, or you can follow the golden triangles (embossed with Lady Liberty) and see the best Colmar attractions.

 Keep an eye out for some of these places and attractions:

-Very picturesque, Little Venice is a main tourist spot.
-This colorful neighborhood starts behind the Koifhus and goes through the fishmonger´s district and to the bridges Turenne and Saint-Pierre.
+Very picturesque, Little Venice is the main tourist spot.
+This colorful neighborhood starts behind the Koifhus and goes through the fishmonger´s district and the bridges Turenne and Saint-Pierre.

 It is also the most photographed area (I assume after looking at Instagram).
-It is very small and there are not even that many streets you could discover!
+It is tiny, and there are not even that many streets you could discover!
 So, even if you want to explore each street and look at each house, you will not need endless hours for it.

-Apparently, Colmar inspired the setting of Disney’s Beauty and the Beast – no wonder, with these colourful houses, narrow streets, and the canal.
+Apparently, Colmar inspired Disney’s Beauty and the Beast setting – no wonder, with these colorful houses, narrow streets, and the canal.

-What you will find a lot of in the old town of Colmar are little shops, restaurants, and bakeries.
+You will find a lot of in Colmar’s old town are little shops, restaurants, and bakeries.

 Saint-Martin Collegiate Church

-There are several interesting and impressive churches in the old town of Colmar – Saint-Martin Collegiate Church at Place de la Cathedrale is probably the most amazing.
-The church was completed in the late 14th century, and not only does it look impressive from the outside, but from the inside, too.
+There are several interesting and impressive churches in Colmar’s old town – Saint-Martin Collegiate Church at Place de la Cathedrale is probably the most amazing.
+The church was completed in the late 14th century, and not only does it look impressive from the outside, but the inside, too.

-Built in 1537, the decorated Renaissance-style Pfister house features paintings from the Bible, as well as German emperors, and is based heavily on medieval architecture.
-It is one of the most impressive buildings in Colmar, though I almost missed it as it does not stand alone and almost gets lost in between all the other interesting architecture.
+Built in 1537, the decorated Renaissance-style Pfister house features paintings from the Bible and German emperors and is based heavily on medieval architecture.
+It is one of Colmar’s most impressive buildings, though I almost missed it as it does not stand alone and almost gets lost in between all the other interesting architecture.

 House of Heads

 One of the best things to do in Colmar is to see the House of Heads.
 The Rhine Renaissance-style burgeois résidence was built in the early 17th century and has 105 head sculptures.
-The Alsace bronze copper is a reminder that this house was used to trade wine.
+The Alsace bronze copper is a reminder that this house was used for trading wine.